Does Homeowners Insurance Cover Fence Damage?

 No long forms · No spam · No fees

-You can claim fence damage on insurance oftentimes under the other structures coverage of your homeowner’s policy when the need for repairs crops up suddenly.
+You can claim fence damage on insurance oftentimes under the other structures coverage of your homeowners insurance.
 The other structures coverage also protects things like tool sheds and detached garages.

 Interestingly, it doesn’t matter who the tree belongs to when making a home insurance claim of this nature.
 Whether the tree resides on your property or your neighbor’s, you can claim fence damage on insurance as long as it fell on your fence.
-There are, however, issues of whether the tree was healthy or not, because that speaks to if the fence damage was preventable by removing the tree ahead of time.
+There are, however, issues of whether the tree was healthy or not.
+If the tree was unhealthy, your carrier may argue that the damage was preventable by removing the tree ahead of time.

 If proper tree maintenance could have prevented the disaster or it was dead and needing removal, your claim might be invalidated if the tree belonged to you.
 If a dead or damaged tree on your neighbor’s property fell, then your insurance may try to recover the cost of your claim from your neighbor’s homeowner’s insurance.

-When storm damage like high winds causes parts of your fence to fall or otherwise be compromised, you can claim fence damage on insurance.
+When storm damages like high winds or intense snow cause parts of your fence to fall or otherwise be compromised, you can claim fence damage on insurance.

 Wind damage to fences doesn’t raise the same questions of preventability as fallen trees and is usually easy to claim on your home insurance.
 You will generally be covered up to the amount to replace your fence, although there may be some adjustments to that price tag if your fence had considerable wear and tear, weakening it in the face of bad weather.